 Asahi Breweries, Ltd. has developed the lightest domestically-produced 350 ml aluminum beer cans (according to Asahi Breweries survey) in cooperation with four can manufacturers as part of its efforts to develop environment-friendly packaging.

 The Asahi Group is committed to working together with our suppliers to achieve sustainability in society in line with our corporate environmental and social responsibilities.
 To this end, we actively engage in information sharing and consciousness-raising with our suppliers.

 The Asahi Group holds annual sessions to explain its procurement policy, which are attended by raw material suppliers.
-The sessions are aimed to explain and obtain understanding about the Asahi Group Sustainable Procurement Principles, the Asahi Group Supplier Code of Conduct, the Asahi Group Human Rights Principles, the Asahi Group Environmental Principles, the Asahi Group Responsible Drinking Principles and other principles of the Asahi Group, to deepen suppliers' understanding about the Group's domestic and international operations and future activities, and to build continuous partnerships based on collaboration with suppliers.
+In addition to requesting compliance with the Asahi Group Supplier Code of Conduct, the sessions are aimed to explain and obtain suppliers’ understanding about the Asahi Group Human Rights Principles, the Asahi Group Environmental Principles, the Asahi Group Responsible Drinking Principles and other principles of the Asahi Group, and deepen their understanding about the Group's domestic and international operations and future activities, and build continuous partnerships based on collaboration with suppliers.

 These sessions were canceled in 2020 given consideration of the impact of COVID-19.
 Still, we sent our suppliers documents to explain revised principles and also obtained their signatures on the agreement for the Asahi Group Supplier Code of Conduct.

 In pursuing activities with our suppliers to fulfill our environmental and social responsibilities, we conduct supplier training aimed at enhancing their understanding of the Asahi Group's policies on the environment and society, as well as the current social climate concerning ESG factors.